neyralab/client-gateway/README.md

 Accepts:
 1. currentFile - file to be downloaded,
 2. oneTimeToken - token from /generate/token request
-3. signal - AbortController for downloading cancellation
-4. endpoint - endpoint from /generate/token request
+3. endpoint - endpoint from /generate/token request
-5. isEncrypted - boolean flag
+4. isEncrypted - boolean flag
-6. key - a key got from getEncryptedFileKey function and used for file decryption or null is file is unencrypted
+5. key - a key got from getEncryptedFileKey function and used for file decryption or null is file is unencrypted
-7. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
+6. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
-8. handlers - an array with all possible handlers of callback function (should include 'type' param of callback function);
+7. handlers - an array with all possible handlers of callback function (should include 'type' param of callback function);

 ### Upload unencrypted file
 ```javascript